aru20/EDA-National-Emissions-Inventory-Data/README.md

 Q2.Have total emissions from PM2.5 decreased in the Baltimore City, Maryland fips == "24510") from 1999 to 2008?
-Use the base plotting system to make a plot answering this question
+Use the base plotting system to make a plot answering this question.

 ![alt text](plot2.png)

 Observation:
 Yes.There is an absolute decrease from the year 1999 to the year 2008 in total PM2.5 emissions in Baltimore City.